morpha21/morphasCG/README.md

 I may or may not use more tools in the future, or fewer tools, or substitute some of them for more adequate alternatives as I gain more knowledge.

+## Current status:
+collect.py makes a requisition to chess.com's API and turns it into a Pandas DataFrame.